Flobbos/laravel-cm/README.md

 This command will only copy the existing template files from the resources folder to storage, delete the now empty laravel-cm folder and set a symlink to the newly created storage folder.

+### Upgrade from Version 2.x to Version 3.x

+If you have previously used LaravelCM you need to follow a few steps to make your setup compatible with the new version of LaravelCM.

+### Migrating the config

+LaravelCM 3.x changed the option 'bootstrap' to 'css_framework' in the config because you can now switch between Bootstrap4 and TailwindCSS.

+### Routes Facade

+Since Laravel 8 handles routes a bit differently than previous versions you need to provide the namespace of the NewsletterTemplateController generated via command to the CMRoutes facade like mentioned below.

 ## Installation